Meshiest/mrseedbox/README.md

 ### Updating the Backend (this is all in the `backend` directory)
 1. Make your changes
-2. Triple check that Gemfile has all the gems
-3. `bundle install` (maybe remove `Gemfile.lock` if something broke)
-  * you might need to do this: `sudo apt-get install libmysqlclient-dev`
-  * you also might need a good old `bundle update` if you get "Your bundle is locked to [gemname]..."
-4. `docker build .`
+2. `docker build .`
-5. `./start` from the parent directory and `docker logs -f mrseedbox_backend_1` and check if there were any problems starting the container
+3. `./start` from the parent directory and `docker logs -f mrseedbox_backend_1` and check if there were any problems starting the container